nicosantangelo/shareaccount/README.md

 ### How it works?

 The extension uses the Standford Javascript Crypto Lib implementation of EC-ElGamal.
-It generates a new public-private key combination for each extension upon frist use and uses it for encrypt/decrypt the session.
+It generates a new public-private key combination for each extension upon first use and uses it to encrypt/decrypt the session.

 Appart for the keys, it doesn't store anything more than the URL/title of the sessions stored (to show them on the `ACCOUNT HISTORY` menu).